Care

-Pastoral care is the way the church supports people spiritually, emotionally, and practically, especially in times of need.
 Rooted in Christ, it goes beyond general care by offering hope, encouragement, and a reminder of God’s presence and sovereignty.
 It helps people stay connected to their faith and community, speaking the hope of Jesus into hardship.

 Pastoral care isn’t just the role of the church staff, it’s a shared calling across the church, as we carry one another’s burdens and love each other well (Galatians 6:2, John 13, Ephesians 4).
 Whether through a quiet visit, a prayer, a message, or walking with someone through grief, pastoral care is the church being the church, caring as Jesus would, with compassion and grace.

-Vanessa Turner
+Vanessa Turner is our Care Pastor

 Vanessa works Tuesday, Wednesday and Sunday helping to co-ordinate care at St Paul’s, looking after our volunteer Care teams and providing training and support.

-Call Vanessa: (02) 8858 1102
+Call Vanessa on (02) 8858 1102

-Did you know we have an on-site counsellor?
+Did you know we have an on site counsellor?

 Robyn Bowman is a Christian counsellor who is compassionate, kind, understanding, with no judgment.